SrTesch/nonOfficialScramblerGenerator/README.md

 # nonOfficialScramblerGenerator
-A website to generate random scrambles for non-official cubes!
+A website to generate random scrambles for non-official cubes!!